Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

 - Run `cdv --help`.
 You should get another usage statement.

 The CAT admin tool also comes bundled with a version of Chia.
-If your wallet and node are not currently running, be sure to start them now:
+If your wallet is not currently running, be sure to start it now:

 ```bash
 chia start wallet
 ```

-Note the while a full node is not required, it is recommended, as it will make the the process of minting CR-CATs faster and more efficient.
+Note that while a full node is not required, it is recommended, as it will make the the process of minting CR-CATs faster and more efficient.

 ```bash
 chia start node